Jimi Hendrix Biography

-Guitarist, singer, and songwriter.
-Born Johnny Allen Hendrix (later changed to James Marshall) on November 27, 1942, in Seattle, Washington.
-He had a difficult childhood, sometimes living in the care of relatives and even acquaintances at times.
+Jimi Hendrix was born Johnny Allen Hendrix (later changed by his father to James Marshall) on November 27, 1942, in Seattle, Washington.
+He had a difficult childhood, sometimes living in the care of relatives or acquaintances.

 His mother, Lucille, was only 17 years old when Hendrix was born.
 She had a stormy relationship with his father, Al, and eventually left the family after the couple had two more children together, sons Leon and Joseph.
 Hendrix would only see his mother sporadically before her death in 1958.